 The Receiver has reached an agreement with Neil Moody contingent upon the Court's approval wherein he agrees to cooperate with the Receiver to effect the orderly transfer of all of his meaningful assets and to provide assistance, as necessary, in connection with the Receiver's efforts to recover monies from third parties.
-The Commission is continuing to review this agreement.
 Neil Moody's assets include (1) personal property; (2) real property; (3) bank and brokerage accounts; (4) various corporate interests, including the Bonds.com interests discussed above; and (5) the tax refund also discussed above.
-The Receiver will provide pertinent details of the agreement and Neil Moody's assets in a future Interim Report after the Commission has completed its review of the agreement.
+The Receiver sent the agreement to the Commission for its review.
+The Commission requested additional information regarding certain of Neil Moody's assets.
+The Receiver is working on providing this information to the Commission.
+The Receiver will provide pertinent details of the agreement and Neil Moody's assets in a future Interim Report after the Commission has completed its review.